-1.16 Grants
+1.17 Grants

-Government grants represent amounts received under the coronavirus job retention scheme and are recognised in other operating income when there is reasonable assurance that the grant conditions will be met and the grants will be received.
+Government grants represent amounts received are recognised in other operating income when there is reasonable assurance that the grant conditions will be met and the grants will be received.

 A grant that specifies performance conditions is recognised in income when the performance conditions are met.